Here’s how tornado warnings saved lives last week in Alabama

 In Wellington, Ala., about 60 miles northeast of Birmingham, two adults and four children sought shelter in a small interior closet after receiving the tornado warning.
 The alert was issued at 2:23 p.m., allowing residents in the path roughly 30 minutes to get to a safe place.

 The family’s home was obliterated.
-One car was tossed into what appears to be a living room wall, and another vehicle flipped upside down on the stoop.
+One car was tossed into what appears to be the place once occupied by a living room wall, and another vehicle flipped upside down on the stoop.

 Only the closet and a small structure surrounding it were left standing — the family inside later emerging unscathed.

-In the same community, a group of 13 people survived in an underground storm cellar, the tornado passing directly over them.
+In the same community, a group of 13 people survived in an underground storm cellar, the tornado passing directly over their location.

-One person died when a nearby mobile home was destroyed.
+A fatality occurred in a nearby mobile home that was destroyed.
 This sadly reinforces the unfortunate truth that there is no safe place in a mobile home during a tornado.
-Whenever possible during severe weather, mobile homes should be evacuated for site-built, sturdy structures or an underground shelter.
+Whenever possible during severe weather, mobile homes should be left for site-built, sturdy structures or an underground shelter.

-That’s what a group of three did in Nanafalia, in Marengo County in western Alabama.
-The town was struck by an EF2 tornado.
+That’s exactly what a group of three did in Nanafalia, in Marengo County of western Alabama.
+The town was struck by an EF2 tornado during the event.
 After receiving a phone call from their employer, who urged them to move up the road to a sturdy shelter, the trio relocated.
 The mobile home was demolished, with only cinder blocks remaining.
+Its occupants arguably escaped severe injury or death through their decision to find a reliable shelter.

-Twenty-two people at Precision Materials in Ohatchee hid from the same storm that struck Wellington, sheltering in a safe room after receiving a warning.
-All survived with no injuries.
+Twenty-two people at Precision Materials in Ohatchee hid from the same storm that struck Wellington, sheltering in a safe room after receiving warning.
+All survived uninjured.

 Part of the success story stemmed from unusually long tornado warning polygons issued by the National Weather Service in Birmingham, meaning their warning boxes stretched much farther downwind than typical.
 This provided more advanced notice than usual.

-“Given the environment we had last week and the likelihood of long-track tornadoes, once we latched onto the supercells, there was really no need to cut ourselves short in time or in space,” said Chris Darden, meteorologist in charge at the Weather Service in Birmingham, who coordinated the office’s strategy leading up to the event.
+“Given the environment we had last week and the likelihood of long-track tornadoes, once we latched onto the supercells, there was really no need to cut ourselves short in time or in space,” said Chris Darden, meteorologist in charge at the Weather Service in Birmingham, who was also tasked with coordinating the office’s strategy leading up to the event.
 “It was sort of a decision we made to get those warnings downstream to communicate as much as possible.
 Seconds matter in things like this, but the more minutes you can provide someone, even better.”

-Darden emphasized that most of the communities hit were rural and that residents would need more time to relocate to a distant neighbor’s house or community shelter.
+Darden emphasized that most of the communities hit were rural, meaning residents would need more time to relocate to a sometimes-distant neighbor’s house or a community shelter.

-Much like with the March 17 tornado outbreak, Darden says Alabama was spared what could have been a worse impact if the tornadoes had directly struck urban centers.
+Much like with the March 17 tornado outbreak, he feels Alabama was spared what could have been a worse impact if tornadoes directly struck urban centers.

-“I will be honest: We were somewhat fortunate,” said Darden.
+“I will be honest, we were somewhat fortunate,” said Darden.
 “When you go back and look at the tracks, we were fortunate that, particularly that southern one, a lot of that area it went through was the national forest, it was pretty rural.
 I’m not going to sugarcoat it — I have to imagine the injuries and, unfortunately, fatalities would have been a lot higher.”

-Darden said that at least three dozen tornadoes touched down in Alabama in March, a record.
+Darden said that at least three dozen tornadoes touched down in Alabama during the month of March, a new record.
 He thinks it’s partly a product of the busy season and how judicious his office has been in conducting storm surveys compared to the likelihood of missed events during generations past.

 “We’re better about getting out and surveying,” he said.
 “It’s hard to compare records in [the advanced radar] era versus 50 or 60 years ago, when we probably weren’t surveying F0s and F1s.”

-His office still has a few additional areas of tornado damage to survey, so the numbers may rise.
+His office still has a few additional areas of tornado damage to survey in the wake of storms, so the numbers may rise.

-The March 25 outbreak was the second “high risk” (level five out of five) tornado outlook issued for Alabama in eight days, following a seven-year stretch in which the National Weather Service Storm Prediction Center had not issued any high-risk tornado outlooks for Alabama.
+Last Thursday’s outbreak was the second “high risk” (level five out of five) tornado outlooks issued for Alabama in eight days, following a seven-year stretch of the National Weather Service Storm Prediction Center not issuing any high-risk tornado outlooks for the state of Alabama.
 Both tornado outbreaks were serious, but very different.
 The former produced dozens of lower-end tornadoes, while the latter resulted in just a few tornadoes — but they were strong to violent and long-lived.

 “A week [after the first outbreak] we were trying to communicate to the public,” said Darden, who briefed the governor and emergency management officials.
-“I said that we very likely won’t get 25 tornadoes statewide with this one — we may not get half that — but that the tornadoes that happen today will be on the ground for a lot higher amount of time and have a higher chance of killing people.”
+“I said ‘we very likely won’t get 25 tornadoes statewide with this one; we may not get half that.
+But the tornadoes that happen today will be on the ground for a lot higher amount of time, and have a higher chance of killing people.’”

-Looking at the forecast ingredients, he knew there would only be a couple of rotating thunderstorms but that those that formed could be volatile.
+Looking at the forecast ingredients, he knew there would only be a couple of rotating thunderstorms — but those that formed could be volatile.

 Overall, he’s glad that so many folks took the warnings seriously last week.
 For a time, he was worried that he and his team at the Weather Service office would have to shelter themselves.

-“We got split at the office … one tornado went north, one went south,” Darden said.
-“We did have to contact our backup office in Peachtree City, [Georgia,] in case we had to shelter … but we realized the tornado wouldn’t come too close.”
+“We got split at the office... one tornado went north, one went south," Darden said.
+"We did have to contact our backup office in Peachtree City, [Georgia,] in case we had to shelter... but we realized the tornado wouldn’t come too close.”

 They usually shelter if the tornado approaches within a mile or two.
 During that time, one office will back up another by taking over all operations, including issuing warnings and tracking storms.